Vicki L. McGarvey, Ed.D.

 Reid Overturf, Manager of Technical Support, Computer Services

-Tara Stasik, Director of Academic and Student Services, M.Ed., Widener University
+Tara E. Stasik, Director of Academic and Student Services, M.Ed., Widener University

 Sandra Thompson, Head Librarian, Ambler Campus Library, M.L.S., Drexel University

 Janine C. Warnas, Director-Academic Advising, M.S., Gwynedd-Mercy College

 Brent Whiting, Director Information Systems, Academic Computer Services, B.S., Temple University